 Now that you've nailed down proper wording for your wedding invitations, you may need a place to relay extra information to loved ones.
-If you're a bit overwhelmed as to which ones you may need, this post serves as a guide to what every bride should know about wedding enclosure cards.
+If you're a bit overwhelmed as to which ones you may need, this post serves as a guide to what every bride should know about a wedding details card.

-To save on postage and added stationery costs, you can merge some wedding invitation inserts together.
-For instance, you can most certainly include hotel room block and transportation details on the same enclosure card.
+To save on postage and added stationery costs, you can merge some wedding details cards together.
+For instance, you can most certainly include hotel room block and transportation information on the same enclosure card.
 However, if you are hosting a very formal event, you may want to follow proper etiquette and list details on separate enclosure cards by topic.
 In any case, you'll want to make sure all of your wording is brief and to the point.
-An wedding details card with too many words will likely appear cluttered and difficult for guests to read.
+A details card with too many words will likely appear cluttered and difficult for guests to read.

 Without further adieu, let's get started, shall we?
-Here's the rundown on wedding enclosure cards.
+Here's the rundown on wedding details cards.

 Even if you are having guests reply online, I highly recommend including a separate response card.
 First and foremost, response cards are necessary so you can get an official headcount, which will help you properly plan for the big day.
 Additionally, including response details on the main invitation can leave the design looking overwhelming and cluttered.
 The only time this card may not be not necessary is if you are having an intimate wedding with less than 30 total guests.